How DO-178C Software Development Processes Are Supported by the IBM ELM Lifecycle Suite

 Code reviews, coding standards, and justification are often scattered.

-ELM Solution: EWM ties work items, reviews, and change sets directly to DO-178C artifacts, creating a clean audit trail.
+EWM ties work items, reviews, and change sets directly to DO-178C artifacts, creating a clean audit trail.

 4. Manual Documentation Overload